Memorial Day Veteran-Specific Adaptive Climb Deemed Major Success

 “Out of everything we did during the week, what fun to be on the other end of the rope when Manny slapped the chains,” said Coppolillo.

 This was the second adaptive expedition featuring veteran athletes organized by Paradox Sports.
 The program was launched on Sept.
-11, 2012 with the ascent of the 13,770-foot Grand Teton in Wyoming with disabled Iraq and Afghanistan veterans, including amputees.
+11, 2012 with the ascent of the 13,770-foot Grand Teton in Wyoming with Iraq and Afghanistan veterans with disabilities, including amputees.
 Paradox Sports will sponsor two more Veteran-Specific Adaptive Climbs this year, including the Grand Teton on Veteran’s Day and various formations such as El Capitan in Yosemite National Park on Sept.
 11.

 “Working with veterans is a big part of our roots,” said Tim O’Neill, executive director of Paradox Sports who co-founded the organization in 2007 with DJ Skeleton, an Army captain who was injured in Fallujah, Iraq.
 “Our first clinic was in conjunction with the Walter Reed Medical Center in D.C.”